Summary

-Wrestling is perhaps the toughest sport to ever existed.
+Wrestling has produced some of the most dominant athletes in sports history.
 It is the most genuine test of one’s athletic ability and mental determination to win.
 As Dan Gable said, “Once you’ve wrestled, everything else in life is easy”.
+From Olympic legends like Aleksandr Karelin to modern champions who shaped freestyle wrestling, the sport has continually evolved through generations of elite competitors.

 The Sport Of Wrestling